Rohit7Patil/Rohit7Patil/README.md

 - 👋 Hi, I’m Rohit Patil
-- 👀 I’m interested in
+- 👀 I’m interested in doing innovative and fun projects using my programming skills
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning AI/ML using PYTHON
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me rohitpatil0522@gmail.com